 Opened in Quechee Jake’s Market with food items, deli, Vermont products and clothing.
 It has almost everything you could need …the list is endless!
 A new spot in Quechee is The Skinny Pancake – a Vermont creperie.

-Another restaurant in Woodstock – The Worthy Kitchen where the Eastender used to be (on the East end of Rt.
+Another popular restaurant in Woodstock – The Worthy Kitchen where the Eastender used to be (on the East end of Rt.
 4)!
 Very casual atmosphere, limited menu but the specials change and the food is great (highly recommend the steak!).
 Draft Beer choices are endless and there is also a token wine selection.
 The bartenders/wait staff are great fun too!

 New in Woodstock is the The Daily Catch on Central St. known for their seafood entrees and recognized by people who have visited the same restaurant in Boston.
 Another fairly new restaurant on the West end of Woodstock on Rt.
-4 is the 506 Bistro in the fancy On the River Inn (506 Bistro) and in Quechee, The Public House, near the putt-putt golf, offering food and craft beers and they have also just opened the Public House Diner in Quechee.
+4 is the 506 Bistro in the fancy On the River Inn.
+In Quechee, The Public House, near the putt-putt golf, offering food and craft beers and they have also just opened the Public House Diner in Quechee.
 A new restaurant in White River Junction is Piecemeal Pies serving English savory pies.
 Open now in Woodstock next to the Tourist Center (behind The Mountain Creamery) is Sweet & Salty – a soft-serve ice cream bar.